-Clients may also obtain a copy of MAP's Proxy Voting Policies and Procedures, and may request information on how their securities have been voted, by sending an e-mail request to cco@map-email.com or by calling 248-601-6677.
+Reasonable efforts are made to obtain missing proxies.
+MAP may determine not to vote a particular proxy if the costs and burdens of voting exceed the benefits of voting.
+Clients may obtain a copy of MAP's Proxy Voting Policy and may request information on how their securities have been voted or information about a particular proxy solicitation by sending an e-mail request to cco@map-email.com or by calling 248-601-6677.